Now That the Clothes are Packed…What Else?

 - cruise documents

-- Possibly a Vaccination certificate or VISA (Depends on cruise itinerary.)
+- Possibly a Vaccination certificate or VISA (Depends on itinerary.)
 Your cruise line will let you know if your itinerary requires these.

 Lastly, carry your passport close to your body…in an RFID blocking sleeve or purse/backpack/wallet.
 Passports are now a ‘hot’ item on the black market.